-If you travel the back roads of the Southwest long enough, you’ll discover eye-catching road stops from a bygone era.
+If you travel the back roads of the Southwest long enough, you'll discover eye-catching highway rest areas from a bygone era.

 Built in the days before the interstate system, these artfully designed (and sometimes kitschy) road stops once served throngs of cross-country motorists.
 Today, they're vanishing relics of the past.